Northern Rhône Wine Region: The Land of French Syrah

 Final Thoughts on Northern Rhône and French Syrah

-One thing to keep in mind when searching for these wines is how much French Syrah is affected by vintage variation.
-While expensive producers will produce great wines year in and out, the value wines are where you want to seek out great vintages.
+Vintage variation remains one of the most important factors when evaluating Northern Rhône wines.
+While expensive producers will produce great wines year in and out, the value wines are where to seek out great vintages.

 Good Vintages for Value Reds: